“Hit and Run” Accidents

-After a traffic crash, it is always best to remain at the scene until you have complied with all of your obligations under Florida law.
-Leaving the scene without complying with your legal obligations can lead to serious criminal charges for "hit and run" (often called "leaving the scene" or "hit and skip").
-The law is unforgiving when it comes to criminal charges for leaving the scene of a traffic accident, then a criminal investigation has already begun.
+After a traffic crash, it is ALWAYS best to remain at the scene until you have complied with all of your obligations under Florida law.
+Leaving the scene of a crash might lead to serious criminal charges.
+If you broke the law by leaving the scene of a traffic accident, then a criminal investigation has already begun.

-If you were involved in a hit-and-run accident in Tampa, Hillsborough County, or any of the surrounding Tampa Bay areas, then it is important to contact an experienced criminal defense attorney before making any statements to law enforcement.
-Call 813-250-0500 to talk with an attorney at the Sammis Law Firm.
-We are experienced with defending clients under investigation for leaving the scene after the criminal investigation has begun.
+If you were involved in a hit-and-run accident in Tampa, Hillsborough County, or any of the surrounding Tampa Bay areas, then it is important to contact an experienced criminal defense attorney BEFORE making any statements to law enforcement or an insurance company.

 Our attorneys are familiar with the procedures used in the “Hit-and-Run Units” of the Tampa Police Department, Hillsborough County Sheriff’s Office, the Florida Highway Patrol, and other local law enforcement agencies throughout the greater Tampa Bay area.